 Identification of any additional easements for infrastructure not shown on the Scheme Plans.

-The landscaping plans for all public roads, public park/s and stormwater reserves to be vested in the Council approved as part of LUCXXXXX.
+The landscaping plans for all public roads, public park/s and stormwater reserves to be vested in the Council approved as part of MPDC Landuse Consent 102.2025.13180

 A road naming application (in accordance with the Council’s Numbering of Properties, Naming of Roads, Access Ways and Open Spaces Policy).